stevenmichaelthomas/elsie/ABOUT.md

 ## What is Elsie? ##

 Elsie is a mobile app designed and developed for people who frequent the LCBO, the alcohol authority in Ontario, Canada.
-The crown-owned organization is "one of the world's largest single purchasers of alcoholic beverage products" - having sold over $1 billion in alcohol over the 2014 winter holiday alone.
+The crown-owned corporation is "one of the world's largest single purchasers of alcoholic beverage products" - having sold over $1 billion in alcohol over the 2014 winter holiday alone.

 ## What can Elsie do? ##
 * Search for products across all LCBOs or individual stores